 The track winds up the valley through dense native beech forest with brief breaks for uninterrupted views of the Franz Josef glacial valley.

-Besides the glacial lookout, these swing bridges were certainly one of my favourite highlights.
+Besides the glacial lookout, these swing bridges were certainly a highlight.
 There are a total of three swing bridges on the track, each high above the valley below.

 3. Gallery Steps